 Resources to consult:

-- Peterson's Guides to Graduate School (available in the CDC Resource Room and most libraries).
+Peterson's Guides to Graduate School (available in the ACPC Resource Room and most libraries).

 Narrow Down the Choices

 You should have a fairly large list of schools that offer your program of choice.
 The next step is narrowing down the choice.
 There are several factors that should be taken into consideration when evaluating a school.

 Faculty: A graduate department's reputation rests heavily on the reputation of its faculty.
 In some disciplines, it is more important to study under someone well-known than to study at a college or a university with a prestigious name.
 Familiarize yourself with publications describing current research in your discipline.
 Find articles in professional journals and discover where the authors teach.

 Students: What kinds of students enroll in the program?
 What is their average undergraduate G.P.A and test scores?
 What are their academic abilities, achievements, skills, geographical representation, and level of professional success upon completion of the program?

 Available resources: Is the institution financially stable?
 What kind of financial support does the program itself have?
 How complete are the library collections and other facilities?